kyratrades/kyratrades.github.io/docs/wants.md

 I'm looking for the original smalls of these items and I'm willing to trade for them according to your ratio:

-- Hamilton - Broadway - June 19, 2016 | SJ Bernly | 2 DVDs `missing VTS_01_0.VOB of Disc 2`
+- Hamilton - Broadway - June 19, 2016 \| SJ Bernly \| 2 DVDs `missing VTS_01_0.VOB of Disc 2`

 - testing

 ## File upgrades

 I'm looking for the original files released by the master for these items.
-I'm either missing certain files or don't have the original files at all.
+I'm either missing certain files, have faulty files, or don't have the original files at all.
 I'm more than happy to trade for the whole set of files:

+-

 ### Videos